pivotal/docs-tap/getting-started.md

 #### Prerequisites

->**Important:** You must complete the previous use cases prior to continuing with use case 4.
+>**Important:** Ensure you have completed the previous use cases prior to continuing with use case 4.

 Ensure you have met the following prerequisites before starting the [procedures of use case 4](#steps-use-case-4):

-1. Uninstall the RabbitMQ Cluster Operator that was installed in an earlier step.
+1. Uninstall the RabbitMQ Cluster Operator that was installed in [consuming services setup procedures](#consuming-services-setup).

     ```
     kapp delete -a rmq-operator -y